acmoles/portfolio/portfolio/projects/toucanbox.md

 <template slot="slot3">

-#### Site-wide navigation
+#### Information architecture

-Maecenas sed nibh eleifend, congue felis et, malesuada eros.
+Site navigation and structure.
+New content (schools, inside a box, blog/activities).
+Around what users are really looking for e.g. What's inside the box - reachable by both scrolling and clicking a button in the nav.
 Nullam a metus quis eros pretium hendrerit ut a turpis.

 - This prototype excited children the least{ .check }
 - The interruption in the story broke the children's attention{ .cross }